linode/docs/docs/databases/mysql/mysql-master-master.md

         show tables in test;

-You should see the tables from Server 1 replicated on Server 2 when queried.
+When queried, you should see the tables from Server 1 replicated on Server 2.
 Congratulations, you now have a MySQL Master-Master cluster!